SyneRBI/SIRF/src/torch/README.md

 ---

-Next are the classes meant for the user, these subclass `torch.nn.Module`s.
-These use the aforementioned `Function`s.
-Now herein requires some discussion.
+Next are the classes meant for the user, these subclass `torch.nn.Module`s, and use the aforementioned `Function`s.

 There are a few issues.
 - Take for example `torch.nn.conv2d`, there the input/output shape is assumed to be `[N, C, H, W]` or `[C, H, W]`, where the letters correspond to batch (N)umber, (C)hannel, (H)eight, and (W)idth.
 This needs to integrate into sirf image shape which is just `[z, y, x]`.
 For `torch.nn.conv3d` this would be `[N, C, D, H, W]` or `[C, D, H, W]`.
-- For the measurements this is more complicated, and I am not certain which `torch.nn` operations are even fitting - what does using a trainable
+- For the measurements this is more complicated, and I am not certain which `torch.nn` operations are even fitting - for example. what does using a trainable convolution on reshaped listmode data really mean...
 - The forward operator could be dependent on `N`, i.e. the dataset sample, meaning we'd have to integrate a way of swapping out components of acquisition model (scatter, coil maps, attenuation etc).

 Perhaps rather than trying to account for every use case I can make a **simple** `torch.nn.Module` that shows how to manipulate the dimensions to use the `torch.autograd.Function`?